More women join challenge to Tennessee's abortion ban law

 On Monday, the Center for Reproductive Rights, which is representing the plaintiffs, tweaked their complaint to also request an temporary injunction as the court case proceeds.

-“After we filed this case in September, our phones lit up with calls from people who were forced to endure similar horror stories,” said Linda Goldstein, an attorney with the center.
+“After we filed this case in September, our phones lit up with calls from people who were forced to endure similar horror stories,” said Linda Goldstein, an attorney with the center, in a statement.
 "These women were put through unnecessary agony and suffering, and some almost died.
 The medical exceptions to state abortion bans clearly do not work — and that is true not just in Tennessee but in every other state that bans abortion."

 A spokesperson for Tennessee's Attorney General's office, tasked with defending the state's abortion ban, did not immediately respond to an email request seeking comment.